eddelbuettel/oce/sandbox/map_edge/README.md

   shift the lon_0 we can get missing Eurasia ...
 I never thought about that properly before.

+* `08.R` try multi-polygon focus region (testing only on one projection so far).
+Note that adding lat_0 breaks this code -- is it making more than 2 regions, or am I doing things wrong?

 **Next steps:**
 - [x] test the intersection (done in 03.R)
 - [x] trace box border